pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 ## Conclusion

-This was inspired by Supa Mike's post about multiple headers for Polylang [https://oxygen4fun.supadezign.com/tutorials/how-to-have-different-menus-with-polylang/](https://oxygen4fun.supadezign.com/tutorials/how-to-have-different-menus-with-polylang/)
+Credit to Supa Mike's post about multiple headers for Polylang [https://oxygen4fun.supadezign.com/tutorials/how-to-have-different-menus-with-polylang/](https://oxygen4fun.supadezign.com/tutorials/how-to-have-different-menus-with-polylang/) for seeding the idea of using a shortcode to render different content.

 If you have any questions you can DM me on twitter [@robchankh](https://twitter.com/robchankh) or leave a comment on FB where I'll post this.